Health Savings Accounts, Regular, and Lifetime

 (h) All of this calculation ignores the payroll deductions for Medicare and premiums.
 Since this is nearly half of the cost, it changes the conclusions considerably, depending on how you treat these points.
 During the transition phase, several approaches may be necessary.
 Furthermore, the size of accumulated debt service is unknown, or what the alternative plans are, for it.

-Shifts in age composition of the population produce large changes in total national costs, but should by themselves not change average individual costs.
+Shifts in the age composition of the population produce large changes in total national costs, but should by themselves not change average individual costs.
 What they will do is increase the proportion of the population on Medicare, thereby paradoxically making both Obamacare and Health Savings Accounts relatively less expensive.
 Obamacare can calculate its future costs with the information provided so far.
 But the Health Savings Account must still adjust its future costs downward for whatever income is produced by investments.
 We don't yet know how much each working person must contribute each year, because we haven't, up to this point, yet offered an assumption about the interest rate they must produce.
 We should construct a table of the outcome of what seem like reasonably possible income results.
 There are four relevant outcomes to consider at each level: the high, the low, and the average.
 Plus, a comparison with what Obamacare would cost.
-But there are two Medicare cost compartments: the cost from age 25 to 64, and the cost from 65-85, advancing slowly toward a future life expectancy of 91-93.
+But there are two Medicare cost compartments: the cost from age 25 to 64, and the cost from 65-85 advancing slowly toward a future life expectancy of 91-93.
 These two calculations are necessary for displaying the relative costs of Medicare and also Obamacare.

 Children's Healthcare.
 Someone is sure to notice the apportionment for children is based on income rather than expenses.
 The formula can be adjusted to make that true for any age bracket, and a political decision must be made about where to apply an assessment if income is inadequate; we made it, here.
-We have repeatedly emphasized that if investment income does not match the revenue requirement, at least it supplies more money than would be there without it.
+We have repeatedly emphasized that if investment income does not match the revenue requirement, at least it supplies more money that would be there without it.
 Somewhat to our surprise, it comes pretty close, and we have exhausted our ability to supply more.
-Any further shortfalls must be addressed by more conventional methods of cost cutting, borrowing, or increased saving.
+Any further shortfalls must be addressed by more conventional methods of cost-cutting, borrowing, or increased saving.
 In particular, attention is directed to the yearly deposit of $3300 from age 25-65, which is what the framers of the HSA enabling act set as a limit, somewhat arbitrarily.

 Privatize Medicare?
 And finally but reluctantly, the figures include provision for phasing out Medicare, which everyone treats as a political third rail, untouchable.
-But gradually as I worked through this analysis, I came to the conclusion that uproar about medical costs would not likely come to an end, until the Medicare deficit was somehow addressed.
+But gradually as I worked through this analysis, I came to the conclusion that uproar about medical costs would not likely come to an end until the Medicare deficit was somehow addressed.
 I believe we cannot keep increasing the proportion of the population on Medicare, paying for it with fifty-cent dollars, and pretending the problem does not exist.
 So it certainly is possible to balance these books by continuing our present approach to Medicare.
 But it would be a sad opportunity, lost.

 In summary, we have concocted a guess of the outer limit of what the American public is willing to afford for lifetime health coverage ($3300 per person per year, from age 26 to 65), and added an estimate of compound income of 8% from passive investing, to derive an estimate of how much we can afford.
 From that, we subtract the cost of privatizing Medicare if our politicians have the courage for that ($98,000 -196,000) and thus derive an estimate of how much is available for health care of the rest of the population ($128,000).
 Because of the longer time spans available for compound income, at 8% it would cost more out-of-pocket to finance the $128,000 than the $196,000; it would actually be financially better to include it.
 The non-investment cost, on average, would only be $ 148,000 per lifetime, for an expense which otherwise almost insurmountably crowds out everything else in the national budget.
 It might be $98,000 less because of Medicare payments, or it might prove to be more, depending on interest rates and scientific progress.
 Believe it or not, that could be a wide improvement over the present trajectory.

 That's how it seems at first when you approach the topic of multi-year health insurance.
-But there are several exciting additions, when you really get into it.
+But there are several exciting additions when you really get into it.
 It plods along, and then it explodes.